Magnetic hard-direction ordering in anisotropic Kondo systems

-{\it Impurity Susceptibility from perturbation theory.---} We have identified the moment re-orientation to a magnetic hard direction from the sign change of the single-ion anisotropy $\alpha$ under the RG flow.
+We have identified the moment re-orientation to a magnetic hard direction from the sign change of the single-ion anisotropy $\alpha$ under the RG flow.
 In the perturbative regime, this should correspond to a crossing of the local magnetic susceptibilities $\chi^{\rm imp}_z$ and $\chi^{\rm imp}_x= \chi^{\rm imp}_y$, which are defined as

 Since for certain parameters the moment re-orientation occurs above $T_K$ one should be able to observe the effect by calculating the magnetic susceptibilities in second-order perturbation theory in the Kondo couplings,